-Both redfish species, golden redfish (Sebastes marinus L.) and deep-sea redfish (Sebastes mentella Travin) are included in the catch statistics since no species-specific data are available.
-Other data suggest that until 1986, landings were indicated to be composed almost exclusively of golden redfish.
+The two redfish species, golden redfish (Sebastes marinus L.) and deep-sea redfish (Sebastes mentella Travin) are combined in the catch statistics.
+Other data suggest that until 1986, landings were almost exclusively composed of golden redfish.
 Subsequently, the proportion of deep-sea redfish represented in the catches increased, and since 1991, the majority of catches are believed to be deep-sea redfish.
+Recently, redfish catches has been reported as "Redfish" (unspecified - mainly taken as by-catch by the offshore shrimp trawlers), "Golden redfish" and "Beaked redfish" (pelagic redfish fishery).
+Since pelagic redfish is assessed by ICES (NWWG report 2003), the catch statistic reported as "Beaked redfish" is not included here.

-In 1977, total reported catches peaked at 31 000 tons (Tab.
-1, Fig. 1).
+In 1977, total reported catches peaked at 31 000 tons (Table 1, Fig. 1).
 During the period 1978-83, reported catches of redfish varied between 6 000 and 9 000 tons.
 From 1984 to 1986, catches declined to an average level of 5 000 tons due to a reduction of effort directed to cod by trawlers of the EU-Germany fleet.
-With the termination of this offshore fishery in 1990, catches decreased further to 1 200 tons, and remained at that low level.
-The estimated catch figures for 1999 and 2000 are 78 and 164 tons, respectively, representing the lowest on record (Siegstad, 2001).
+With the termination of the offshore cod fishery in 1990, catches decreased further to 1 200 tons, and remained at that low level.
+The Greenland nominal catch of redfish in Subarea 1 in 2000, 2001 and 2002 is 735 tons, 332 tons and 487 tons, respectively (Siegstad and Frandsen, 2003).
+Norway reported 5 tons from NAFO 1C in 2002 (Gundersen and Høines, 2003).